Dental Implants in Cincinnati, OH

 Replacing missing teeth with dental implants avoids facial sagging and jawbone degradation caused by the tooth gaps.
 Restoring oral health with dental implants lowers gum disease risk and reduces your chances of losing additional teeth.

-Bone Grafts for Dental Implants
+Dental Implants FAQs

-The following appointments for the implant are usually much less invasive and are tolerated very well.
+The process of dental implants begins with the removal of the natural tooth.
+Often we are able to place the implant in this site on the same day.
+If the area has an infection or has been depleted by bone loss, a graft may be required to strengthen the area.
+The follow-up appointments for the implant are usually much less invasive and are tolerated very well.
 Approximately 75 percent of our implants are placed with just local anesthetic, but we also offer nitrous oxide (laughing gas) and oral sedation to aid in patient comfort.

-Dental implants have been used for decades and are safe and effective.
-However, every medical procedure comes with risks.
 You can reduce your chances of dental implant complications by picking a skilled prosthodontist with additional years of training and education, such as Dr. Pearce.
 He will review your medical history and determine if dental implants are a good option for your oral health.

 Overall, dental implant complications are rare and can often be treated easily.
 These risks include infection and trauma to surrounding tissues and structures.
 Nerve damage may occur, such as tingling, numbness or pain in the surrounding teeth, lips, gums or chin.
 Some patients may experience sinus problems with dental implants in the upper jaw that extend into the sinus cavities.
 However, these risks are mitigated by choosing an experienced implant dentist, such as Dr. Pearce.